This post is also available in: Español (Spanish)

 Berlin has two airports: Berlin Tegel and Berlin Schönefeld.
 Berlin Tegel is in zone B and you can reach the city center by taking either the TXL bus or X9 JetExpressBus with a zone AB ticket, purchased from the machine outside the terminal.
 Berlin Schönefeld requires a zone ABC ticket since it’s farther out but is connected by the S-bahn train.
 The train station is not directly at the airport so you’ll take a free transfer bus from the terminal to the station.

-Gay Hotels and Gay Friendly Accommodation in Berlin
+Gay Hotels in Berlin

 Pullman Berlin Schweizerhof – Amenities include a pool, restaurant, gym/workout room, bar/lounge, spa and babysitting.
 The hotel restaurant, XXenia, features fish and chips or International cuisine.